-Samples should be taken as described in BS EN 932-1.
+Samples shall be taken as described in BS EN 932-1.

-PAH screening can be used to identify potentially hazardous material, note that this screening must be done on samples, random screening of the planings heap or load is not recommended.
+PAH screening can be used to identify potentially hazardous material, note that this screening must be done on samples.

-Samples that show a positive screening result must be sent for analysis and the load quarantined until the result is obtained.
+Samples that show a positive screening result must be sent for analysis and the suspect material quarantined until the result is obtained.
 Routine, random, testing of negative screening samples must also be undertaken at a rate of 1 in 20.